MehdiTrukns/nunjucks/docs/templating.md

 ### in

-`in` lets you test if the right operand is contained in the left one.
+To test if the left operand is contained in the right one.

 **Input**